Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn an average of $17.00 per hour.
-Those who are self-employed have the opportunity to earn much more.
+Fully qualified workers earn an average of $26.00-$34.00 per hour.

 Self-Rating